millxing/Patchlets/README.md

 ## Tools for extracting and manipulating patchlets from VCV Rack patches.

 When using VCV Rack, I have sometimes wished that there was a way to copy some large combination of modules from another patch into the current patch I'm working on.
-Maybe I made a complicated LFO/sample&hold/quantized/transposed melody generator in another patch, and I'd like to use that in my current patch but don't want to bother building it again from scratch.
+Maybe I made a complicated LFO / sample&hold / quantized / transposed melody generator in another patch, and I'd like to use that in my current patch but don't want to bother building it again from scratch.
 Or maybe I have a complex, multi-module synth voice that I'd like to duplicate four times (assuming polyphony is not an option in this case).<br/>

 The idea of **Patchlets** is to organize patches in rows, each row corresponding to some collection of modules and connected cables that could be repurposed in some other patch.
 A collection of patchlets can be like a toolbox of go-to solutions that can be combined in different ways to form new patches.<br/>